Information Regarding Community Based Mental Health Services

 - Provider availability, especially for after-school appointments

-What Providers May Ask When You Call
+What Providers May Ask

 - Any current safety or risk concerns